damhau/azdo-pipeline-explorer/README.md

 ## Introduction

 This Visual Studio Code extension connects to Azure DevOps and allows you to select a project and a pipeline definition to view the status of the last pipelines runs and their logs.
-You can also start and stop a pipeline and approve/reject an pending pipeline.
+You can also start and stop a pipeline and approve/reject an pending pipeline

 ## Features